-- 8.29 For approval of a new programme the following documentation must be submitted by the programme team: - a.
-Scheme document (CUR01) (where relevant) - b. programme specification (CUR02/CUR04) (which when finalised after the approval event will become the definitive programme document) - c. module descriptors (CUR03)
+8.33 For approval of a new programme the following documentation must be submitted by the programme team:

-- d. library resource reading lists (see Section 8.35) - e. draft student handbook
+- a. programme specification (CUR02/CUR04) (which when finalised after the approval event will become the definitive programme document) - b. module descriptors (CUR03) - c. library resource reading lists (see Section 8.35) - d. draft student handbook